-The vessel is to remain secured until the Seaway officer in charge of the mooring operation gives castoff instructions.
-When a vessel is instructed to cast off, the mooring lines are to be slackened and the Master must ensure that they have all been cast off and clear of the bollards before commencing to heave the lines inboard.
+The ship is to remain secured until the Seaway officer in charge of the mooring operation gives castoff instructions.
+When a ship is instructed to cast off, the mooring lines are to be slackened and the Master must ensure that they have all been cast off and clear of the bollards before commencing to heave the lines inboard.

-The vessel must not exit the lock at such a speed that the mooring lines are not completely inboard before passing the lock gates.
+The ship must not exit the lock at such a speed that the mooring lines are not completely inboard before passing the lock gates.
 Failure to do so can result in injuries to personnel and damages to both Seaway and shipboard installations.

 - g.
-In Canadian locks, the stern lines of an upbound vessel in Locks 1 to 4, Montreal/Lake Ontario section, and 1 to 7, Welland Canal, will be secured first, when requested by the Master through the appropriate Traffic Control Centre, provided the following applies: - i.
-The overall length of the vessel is 185 metres or less, regardless of the beam; - ii.
-The overall length of the vessel is greater than 185 metres, but the beam is 20 metres or less.
+In Canadian locks, the stern lines of an upbound ship in Locks 1 to 4, Montreal/Lake Ontario section, and 1 to 7, Welland Canal, will be secured first, when requested by the Master through the appropriate Traffic Control Centre, provided the following applies: - i.
+The overall length of the ship is 185 metres or less, regardless of the beam; - ii.
+The overall length of the ship is greater than 185 metres, but the beam is 20 metres or less.

-March 10, 2017
+March 17, 2020

-202 Pitt Cornwall, Ontario K6J 3P7

-Saint Lawrence Seaway Development Corporation P.O.
-Box 520
+202 Pitt Cornwall, Ontario K6J 3P7 Tel: 613-932-5170 Fax: 613-932-5204 Saint Lawrence Seaway Development Corporation P.O.
+Box 520 180 Andrews Street

-180 Andrews Street Massena, New York 13662-0520
+Massena, New York 13662-0520